-With iconic independent record labels like Sub Pop and K Records calling Washington home, it’s no surprise The Evergreen State is such fertile artistic grounds.
-And with so many bands and record labels calling the Pacific Northwest home, there are many songs about the state, too.
+With iconic independent record labels like Sub Pop and K Records calling Washington home, it’s no surprise the Evergreen State is such fertile artistic grounds.
+And with so many bands and record labels calling the Pacific Northwest home, there are many songs about the state too.

-1. “Aurora” by Foo Fighters
+1. “Aurora” By Foo Fighters

-But. after the death of Kurt Cobain, Grohl formed the Foo Fighters and, against all odds, began the second half of his career as an alternative rock frontman.
+First on our list, we have Dave Grohl.
+He began his infamous music career as the drummer for Seattle grunge legends Nirvana.
+However, after the death of Kurt Cobain, Grohl formed the Foo Fighters and, against all odds, began the second half of his career as an alternative rock frontman.

 Grohl’s “Aurora,” from the album There Is Nothing Left to Lose, finds the singer grappling with his past while referencing Aurora, a long stretch of highway that runs through Seattle.